carolina-cartography/website/_projects/black-town-map.md

 permalink: "/black-town-map/"
 layout: project
 background: blacktownmap.png
-description: Mapping the growth of black towns in the US over time
+description: Mapping Black-founded towns and communities
 ---

 Mapping Black Towns is a data collection and digital mapping project aimed at sharing the geographies, histories, and future trajectories of U.S. Black-founded towns and communities.